department-of-veterans-affairs/vets-website/content/pages/faq.md

                           <li>With your existing <strong>DS Logon</strong> account, <strong>or</strong></li>
                           <li>By creating an account through ID.me (our trusted technology partner)</li>
                         </ul>
-                        Before you can use Vets.gov tools that access your personal information, we need to make sure you're you (and not someone pretending to be you).
+                        <p>Before you can use Vets.gov tools that access your personal information, we also need to verify your identity.
+This means we'll make sure you're you (and not someone pretending to be you).</p>
                         <h4>Fastest way to get access to all Vets.gov tools</h4>
                         <p>Sign in with your existing premium <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account.
 This proves your identity and you won't need to do anything else.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>